 "Sheriffs believe that there is an urgent need to increase funding for mental health care.
 The new law imposes reporting requirements on many mental health care professionals and others who may make a determination that a person is a danger to himself or others.
 The law further gives needed authority to courts or others who issue firearms permits to deny permit applications or to revoke permits already issued.
 We believe that this issue demands a much more full and detailed discussion about how to keep guns out of the hands of such people.
 The Sheriffs of New York want to pursue these issues with the Governor and the State Legislature."

-Page 2 of 5 - • SAFE storage of firearms.
+• SAFE storage of firearms.

 "The new law provides that guns must be safely stored if the owner lives with someone who has been convicted of a felony or domestic violence crime, has been involuntarily committed, or is currently under an order of protection.
 We agree that firearms owners should have the responsibility to make sure that their weapons are safeguarded against use or access by prohibited persons, and the new law adds these protections to ensure that weapons are safely and securely stored," notes the association's position.

 • INCREASED penalties for illegal use of weapons.

 "The new law adds several increased sanctions for violation of New York gun laws and creates new gun crimes which did not previously exist.
 These new provisions will provide added tools for law enforcement to prosecute such crimes.
 We further believe that the new provisions should help deter future misuse of firearms.
 We also suggest that the legislature consider limitations on plea bargaining for all gun crimes." say the sheriffs.

 While Spike said he has no problems with any of the criminal penalties SAFE imposes, he says much of the law "puts me and my officers in a terrible position."
 He and NYSSA had many more points on which they criticized the SAFE Act, including: